 All of the examples are common and completely reversible.
 All it takes is conscious awareness and the desire to live a genuinely interdependent life.
 Notice which scenarios below may apply to you.
 When you come across one that applies, it may give you that sinking feeling inside – or it may even cause anxiety.
 It may also make you angry or annoyed and want to find a reason why it isn’t your responsibility.

 Press forward anyway!
-Knowing how you set yourself up to be controlled is the critical first step to overcoming this psychological attachment.
+Knowing how you offer yourself up to controlling people is the critical first step to overcoming this psychological attachment.

 If you don’t take care of yourself, you send a subconscious message to others.
 The message is: I can’t take care of myself, so please take care of me.
-This invites others to intervene and tell you what you should be doing.
+This invites controlling people intervene and tell you what you should be doing.
 It also invites them to nag you to get yourself together.
 You are inviting control from others by neglecting yourself.

-If you’re afraid of making mistakes and being held accountable for them, you’ll likely invite others to come in and take over for you.
+If you’re afraid of making mistakes and being held accountable for them, you’ll likely invite controlling people to come in and take over for you.
 Fearing mistakes is fearing the inevitable.
 Everyone makes them.
 Smart people are thankful for mistakes because mistakes help you learn, which makes you more independent.

 You may just be attracted to people who like to control others.
 These controlling types may appear more powerful, independent, charismatic and safer for you to be with.
 If you have a subconscious desire to be controlled, you may not feel comfortable with someone who expects you to make your own decisions and be responsible for them.